isabelc/crucible/README.md

 Provisional Notes
 -----------------

 The first thing to do is copy the `crucible` directory and change the name.
-Then do a 6-step search and replace:
+Then do all of these instances of search and replace:

 1. Search for `'crucible'` (inside single quotations) to capture the text domain and replace with: `'megatherium'`